 Two of the passengers died at the scene while a third was taken to a Corpus Christi hospital but died shortly after.
 The driver was also taken to a Corpus Christi hospital where she remains in critical condition.
 The driver of the 18-wheeler came away unharmed from the accident.

 According to the Texas Department of Transportation, drivers using their cell phones have a higher risk of causing an accident regardless of whether or not he/she is using a hands-free device or phone.
 Although Texas does not have a statewide law banning texting and driving, many cities across the state, including a few in the Rio Grande Valley, enforce bans on cell phone use while operating a vehicle.

 In McAllen, Mission and Brownsville, fines can range from $200-$500 dollars for this offense.
 There are also laws across the state banning texting and using handheld devices when driving in a school zone.
 Also, all drivers under 18 are prohibited from using wireless devices.

 While texting behind the wheel is the most recognizable form of inattentive driving, there are many other forms that can cause devastating car crashes, including changing radio stations or eating.
 The Texas Department of Transportation is calling on all Texans to focus on the road and ignore distractions.

 Let Us Help You

 Getting into an accident regardless of the cause can be a huge hassle.
 The injuries you might suffer and costs incurred can be more than enough to deal with.
 For drivers who have found themselves victims of negligent driving where a distraction played a role, it can be hard to figure out what to do next.
-If that happens, do not hesitate to give the J. Gonzalez Law Firm in McAllen a call.
+If that happens, do not hesitate to give the J. Gonzalez Injury Attorneys in McAllen a call.
 We can get you the compensation you need to get your life back in order.